keithcallenberg/text-summarization/README.md

 # text-summarization

-https://github.com/dongjun-Lee/text-summarization-tensorflow

-Design a REST API endpoint with following signature - POST /summarize

-a.
-That takes in a text passage and sends the summarized text in response.
+Takes in a text passage and sends the summarized text in response, based on: https://github.com/dongjun-Lee/text-summarization-tensorflow

-b.
-Use the Machine Learning model from here to summarize the text: https://github.com/dongjun-Lee/text-summarization-tensorflow (You should use the pre-trained model)

-c.
-Dockerize your REST API with a WSGI server.
+* Seldon-based REST API endpoint with the following signature: POST /predict

-d.
-Write a Kubernetes deployment using YAML with an autoscaling policy.
+* Kubernetes deployment using YAML with an autoscaling policy is also provided.